n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 4. Select the owner of the board from the ***Owner*** dropdown list.
 5. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node creates a board with the title `Documentation`.
+In the screenshot below, you will notice that the node creates a new board with the title `Documentation`.
 :::

 ![Using the Wekan node to create a board](./Wekan_node.png)